KarimAguilar/job-application-tracker/README.md

 # Job Application Tracker

 A Jupyter notebook that turns a copied job posting URL into a clean, normalised row in a Google Sheet.
-Copy a link from LinkedIn, run one cell, confirm the fields it pulled, and the row is written into the spreadsheet.
+Copy a link from LinkedIn and Handshake, run one cell, confirm the fields it pulled, and the row is written into the spreadsheet.

 I built it because keeping a job search organised by hand meant retyping the same nine fields for